khalozhyn/DatabricksDashboardInADay/Participant Assets/Lab 3 - Dashboard Creation.md

-**Step 2: Configure the Metric View as a Data Source** Every AI/BI Dashboard must have one or more data sources, which are used to create visualization.
+**Step 2: Configure the Metric View as a Data Source** Every AI/BI Dashboard must have one or more data sources, which are used to create the visualizations.

 1. Click on the "Data" tab to select the source data for the Dashboard
 2. Click on "Add data source", and select the Metric View from Lab 2 as the data source